agilescientific/agilescientific.github.io/README.rst

-agile-geoscience.github.io
+agilescientfic.github.io
 ==========================

-Pages site for Agile Geoscience
+Pages site for Agile*.

 Edit the content in ``docs``.